Learning Ecosystems for Human Flourishing

 Forms-2

-Despite constant and significant efforts, millions of children in Africa, Asia and Latin America still have no access to quality education.
-These children face many difficulties: inequality, conflict, poverty and displacement.
-Traditional education systems, often designed far from their realities, do not always meet their learning needs.
+Despite continuous efforts and significant investments, millions of children across Africa, Asia, and Latin America are still denied quality education.
+These children face significant barriers to learning, including systemic inequality, conflict, poverty, and displacement.
+Conventional education systems – often designed in the Global North, far from these realities – struggle to meet learners’ needs.

-A growing movement of educational innovators reinventing the way young people thrive
+A growing movement of education innovators reimagining how children thrive

-Our ecosystem is a network of organizations - in Africa, Asia and Latin America - which mobilizes local knowledge and partnerships to transform learning, while responding holistically to barriers to education such as poverty, violence and conflict.
+Our ‘ecosystem’ is a network of organisations that leverages local knowledge and partnerships to transform the learning process and holistically address barriers to learning like poverty, violence, and conflict.

-Differences reinforce this approach, through peer-to-peer learning, South-South collaboration and shared governance.
+Differences strengthen this group’s approach to learning, through peer learning, South-South collaboration, and shared governance.

 Read the 2023 report